ANightDazingZoroark/Prehistoric-Rift-Addon/README.md

 # Prehistoric-Rift-Addon
 A Minecraft Bedrock Addon that aims to add dinosaurs and expand upon gameplay.
-Always updated to the latest version of Bedrock when available
+Always updated to the latest beta version of Bedrock when available

 Feel free to join the addon's Discord server as well: https://discord.gg/bP6sAky